 On arrival at Wye School, we will carry out internal testing and consider information passed to us by previous schools to establish an initial loose setting system 1-5 for core subjects.
-Reading tests are conducted in the first term, as well
+Reading tests are conducted in the first term, as well as subject assessments.
+These are used to finalise ability groups and identify highly able students and students who may need literacy/numeracy support.
+Groups are firmed up for Term 2 onwards with some changes likely.

 We will also, as part of United Learning, be conducting standardised baseline tests in English and Mathematics at the start of the year and regular United Learning tests will follow throughout the year which will enable us to compare the progress of your child against thousands of others.
-Set changes can occur over time as assessment results come in
+Set changes can occur over time as assessment results come in.